jasonmacduffie/isles-of-maga/races.md

 Orcs are better smiths than Dwarves, and smithing is a sacred art in Orcish culture.
 Since before the recipe for gunpowder was perfected, Orcs were already making attempts to develop a personal firearm.
 Right now Orcs are able to manufacture cannons and personal firearms of higher quality than what is available in the Republic.

-Orcish family names are prefixed depending on the gender of the individual.
-For a male the prefix is "kor-" and for a female the prefix is "kar-" such that a male Orc may be named Bazgul kor-Gogrin and his sister may be Ogash kar-Gogrin.
+Orcish family name depends on the gender of the individual.
+A male will have the surname of his father prefixed by "kor-" and a female will have the surname of her mother prefixed by "kar-".
+For example, a male Orc may be named Bazgul kor-Gogrin and his sister may be named Ogash kar-Lorok.

 ### Goblins